Address Verification System (AVS)

 - Approved despite Auto‑Decline setting: Check if the AVS result is on the exempt list above.

-- Payment rejected for missing AVS fields: Verify Merchant's Loss Prevention settings for keyed/swiped requirements.
+- Payment rejected for missing AVS fields: Reach out to the Account Management team for verifying the Merchant's Loss Prevention settings for keyed/swiped requirements.

 - High AVS mismatch rate: Confirm you are sending billing address details (not shipping), and normalize address formats.